Sweden checks trains for migrants in first border controls in 20 years

 Many of the migrants appeared reluctant to get off trains at first, but eventually obeyed the police, who carried standard-issue arms and wore bright yellow vests.
 No scuffles broke out.

-The Centre Party, a member of the center-right opposition alliance, has criticized the decision by center-left Prime Minister Stefan Lofven, saying it ends an open-door tradition.
+The Centre Party, a member of the centre-right opposition alliance, has criticised the decision by centre-left Prime Minister Stefan Lofven, saying it ends an open-door tradition.

 Other rightist parties have said the measures are not enough to help Sweden deal with up to 190,000 asylum seekers this year - double the previous record from the early 1990s.